Improved Weak Simulation of Universal Quantum Circuits by Correlated $L_1$ Sampling

 In particular, let us consider sampling the \(H\) magic state \(\ket{D_{\pi/4}^{\otimes t}} = \ket{H^{\otimes t}}\).
 In this case, its minimal \(L_1\) stabilizer state decomposition consists of a uniform superposition over \(\ket{\tilde 0}\) and \(\ket{\tilde 1}\), where \(|\braket{\tilde 0}{\tilde 1}| = 2^{-\frac{1}{2}}\).
 In the SPARSIFY algorithm, \(t\)-bit strings consisting of these stabilizer states are uniformly sampled to approximate \(\ket{H^{\otimes t}}\).

-Let us supplement this set of \(t\)-bit strings with the \(t\) \(t\)-bit strings that differ from every uniformly sampled state by one bit flip (referring to the tilde basis).
-It follows that these \((t{+}1)\) stabilizer states have absolute inner products of \(2^{-\frac{1}{2}}\).
+By Lemma~\ref{le:bitflip}, let us supplement this set of \(t\)-bit strings with the \(t\) \(t\)-bit strings that differ from every uniformly sampled state and each other by at least \(t/2\) bit flips (referring to the tilde basis).
+It follows that these \((t{+}1)\) stabilizer states have inner products of \(\le 2^{-\frac{t/2}{2}}\).